Student-centric advice and objective recommendations

 Alice Hamilton Scholarship – Colorado Archaeological Society

-- Eligibility: Students attending a college or university in Colorado with at least a half-time course load studying archeology or a cross-disciplinary field with an emphasis in Archaeology
+- Eligibility: Students attending a college or university in Colorado with at least a half-time course load studying archeology or a cross-disciplinary field with an emphasis in archaeology

-- Amount: $200 – $1,000
+- Amount: $200 to $1,000

-- Deadline: March 31, 2022
+- Deadline: Late March of each year

 The Alexander Foundation Scholarship

 - Eligibility: Must be a resident of Colorado and identify as LGBTQ+.
 Must be pursuing a degree at an institution in Colorado.
-Selection for awards are based on merit, need, and service to the LGBTQ+ community
+Selection for awards is based on merit, need, and service to the LGBTQ+ community

-- Amount: $300 – $3,000
+- Amount: $300 to $3,000

 - Deadline: Mid to late March of each year